gshashank84/ML_Query/README.md

 ### What is gradient clipping?
 - The gradient clipping is a method of thresholding the gradients when it explodes in training the model, it is generally used whrere the gradients explode at an exponential rates.

+### Why One-hot encoding is used as a input feature in every machine-learning model?

 ### Why we use pooling after applying relu function?
 ### What are minibactches?
 How they are used?